Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \subsubsection{Computational aspects.}

 Computationally, \cite{ishwaran2001gibbs} propose computational methods for the most general case of $V_h \sim \text{Beta}(a_h, b_h)$.
-Given the stick-breaking representation of the Dirichlet process, there are two main ways to perform posterior inference through Gibbs sampling.
-The first one is associated with the P'olya urn Gibbs sampler \citep{Escobar1994,maceachern1994estimating,Escobar1995,maceachern1998computational}.
-The second one is the blocked Gibbs sampler proposed by \cite{ishwaran2001gibbs}.
+Given the stick-breaking representation of the DP, there are two main ways to perform posterior inference through Gibbs sampling.
+The first one is associated with the P\'olya urn Gibbs sampler \citep{Escobar1994,maceachern1994estimating,Escobar1995,maceachern1998computational}.
+The second one is the blocked Gibbs sampler proposed by \cite{ishwaran2001gibbs}. lternatively, a popular algorithm used for DP mixture models is the slice sampling method proposed by \cite{kalli2011slice}.